The Respiratory System

 2. Necrotising bronchiolitis

-3. Reactive hyperplasia: Multinucleate giant cells, syncytia, viral inclusions (esp.
-CMV)
+3. Reactive hyperplasia: Multinucleate giant cells (syncytia)

 4. Alveolar changes: Oedema, fibrin, hyaline membrane (if severe or bacterial superinfection)